rambros/rambros/README.md

 - 🌱 I’m currently learning Flutter (fullstack)
 - 💬 Ask me about meditation ... and Flutter
 - 📫 How to reach me: rodrigoambros@gmail.com
-- ⚡ Fun fact: I started working with IT in 1983 with punched card...
+- ⚡ Fun fact: I started working with IT in 1983 with punched cards ...
 After many executive roles , now I'm going back to programming